wp-plugins/woocommerce-hss-extension-for-streaming-video/readme.txt

 = 1.00 =

-Updates to support responsive JW Player, and add ability to change the subtitle font size
+*Updates to support responsive JW Player, and add ability to change the subtitle font size

 = 1.01 =

-Minor update to admin screen checked function
+*Minor update to admin screen checked function

 = 1.02 =

-Made improvements to enable videos still be created if upload directory is not present or not writeable
+*Made improvements to enable videos still be created if upload directory is not present or not writeable

 = 1.03 =

-Remove spaces from API key and database ID settings when updated
+*Remove spaces from API key and database ID settings when updated

 = 1.04 =

-Added action for outputing content under the video if user has purchased
+*Added action for outputing content under the video if user has purchased

 = 1.05 =

-Fixed PHP open tag issue
+*Fixed PHP open tag issue

+= 1.06 =

+*Added functionality to create a URL on purchase which will allow access the purchased videos directly without having to log in